 It's available from Motorola's website, as well as Tesco, Carphone Warehouse, Amazon, Argos, Sainsbury's and Asda.

 I do find this a real downgrade in looks, as much of the immediate design purity has been lost by sticking these not-exactly-subtle metal bits on the front.
-Otherwise, the looks of the new and old Moto Gs are pretty familiar.
+Otherwise, the looks of the newer and older Moto Gs are pretty familiar.

 The back is a curved piece of matte-finish plastic, which meets a glossy screen surround.
 Its contours are nice and smooth, and there's a little indent on the back where the Motorola logo lives.